Black Widow Spider

 Because they are venomous, the black widow spider should be treated with care.
 Indoors, use a vacuum to remove the spider and/or the egg sac.
 Outdoors, gloves should be worn.

-If you see more than one in a short period of time, it’s highly recommended you call Strategic Industries for a thorough inspection of your home.
-Black widow spiders are elusive, and unless provoked, they typically keep to themselves; however, for safety reasons, especially if you have children or pets, it’s important to keep them out of your immediate living spaces.
+Black widow spiders are elusive, and unless provoked, they typically keep to themselves; however, for safety reasons, it’s important to keep them out of your space.

 Brown Recluse Spider